IslandViewPTA/islandview-pta-site/content/news/2019-11-newsletter.md

 ## Spirit Wear FLASH SALE

 Just in time for the holidays, a final chance to grab some Island View Spirit Wear.

-November 21st - 30th, all your favorite attire for you and everyone on your gift list is on sale [here](/shop/).
+November 21st - 30th, all your favorite attire is on sale [here](/shop/).
 Orders delivered mid-December!

 ## FROZEN II Movie Morning